China is a controversial market in several ways, especially from a political standpoint.

 During the first months of 2017, the company also acquires a 5% interest in the American counterpart Tesla Inc., for $1.78 billion.

 May 2017 sets three crucial milestones for Tencent: the first being that WeChat implements a search engine to challenge the “Chinese Google” Baidu.
 Moreover, the holding enters the world’s top 10 most valuable companies, and the gaming division enters an agreement with the Wuhu City Council to build the world’s first eSports town.

-This project comprises an eSports theme park, eSports university, and a collection of other themed service centres.
+This project comprises an eSports theme park, an eSports university, and a collection of other themed service centers.

 China Literature, a subsidiary of Tencent operating as an online publisher and e-book company, is listed on the main board of HKSE with the stock code 0772.HK, with an IPO price of HK$ 55/share.

 In July 2017 another acquisition for the gaming department: Tencent buys a 9% stack in Frontier Developments.

 After being offered to the market in March 2017, the American social network company Snap Inc. attracted Tencent’s interest after the stock price halved in the first months.
 During the month of November, the Chinese group took action when it bought a 12% stake in the open market, intending to turn Snapchat into a gaming platform.

 Shortly after, Tencent enters the top 5 list of the world’s biggest firms and announces Tencent Video: a Chinese version of Youtube.
 The total subscriptions of the portal will top 100 million in Sep 2019.

 The Lego Group and the Chinese player team up in January 2018 to develop online games and potentially a social network aimed at children.